ashish3281/Diabetes-prediction/README.md

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.
 </p>
 <h3>Objective</h3>
+</p>We will try to build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?</p>
+<h3>Details about the dataset:</h3>